 Martin has been interviewed on American Justice, American Chronicles, TruTV, A&E and Discovery for his investigation of the disappearance and murder of Madalyn Murray O’Hair and her children.

-Since retiring in October 2001, Martin launched a Sage Investigations, LLC a Private Investigation firm where he investigate various cases including forensic accounting, income tax defense, litigation support, corporate investigations and anything related to following money, including fraud and embezzlement and Ponzi schemes.
+Since retiring in October 2001, Martin launched a Sage Investigations, LLC a Private Investigation firm where he investigates various cases including forensic accounting, income tax defense, litigation support, corporate investigations and anything related to following money, including fraud and embezzlement and Ponzi schemes.
 In 2002, Martin joined the Texas Association of Licensed Investigators (TALI), and later in 2006 TALI awarded Martin a Meritorious Service Award for Investigative Excellence.
-In 2007 Martin tested and received the Texas Certified Investigator (TCI) designation from TALI.
+In 2007 Martin tested and received the Texas Board Certified Investigator (TBCI) designation from TALI.

 In 2006, Martin founded Cynic, Inc. and launched DIO, proprietary software for the investigation of complex fraud investigations, which takes advantage of data mining technology, document scanning, OCR capabilities, organizational services and reporting for the legal community.